Lois Capps: Personal life

-In 1960, while at Yale, she married Walter Capps, a divinity student at Yale who later became a prominent religious studies professor at UCSB; they eventually had three children.
-Walter died in 1997 and their eldest daughter Lisa died in 2000.
+In 1960, while at Yale, she married Walter Capps, a divinity student who later became a prominent religious studies professor at UCSB; they eventually had three children.
+Walter died in 1997 and their eldest daughter died in 2000.
 Lois Capps worked for 20 years as a nurse and health advocate for the Santa Barbara public schools and also taught early childhood education part-time at Santa Barbara City College.
-Capps' daughter, Laura, was married to Bill Burton, a political consultant who served as Deputy White House Press Secretary in the Obama administration.
+Capps' daughter Laura was married to Bill Burton, a political consultant who served as Deputy White House Press Secretary in the Obama administration.